Multi-book author Sean Ferrell introduces us to Man In The Empty Suit:

 Some very nice writing, Sean easily paints a clear picture with setting, action, and dialog.
 He manages POV in what could be a very confusing scenario.

-I enjoyed the book a lot, and found only one spelling error.
+I enjoyed the book a lot.
 I give this book 4.6 stars.

 You can follow Sean Ferrell:

 Science fiction, time travel, mystery, suspense, thriller, action, sci-fi

 Copyright © 2017 Mark L Schultz except for the author's introduction